CaseyHaralson/pinkyring/README.md

 [^1]: Removable with pinkyring

-## Development Mode
+## pinkyring Development Mode
-The rest of this document will be about the development of this project, not the templates.
-If you are interested in the development of a project based on a template, check out the project source readme in your project or from the appropriate link in the [templates section](#templates).
+The rest of this document will be about the development of THIS project (pinkyring), not the templates.

 ### Local pinkyring Install